maliMirkec/personal-website/site/index.md

 sections:
   - type: hero
     title: Crafting exceptional websites that engage and delight users since 2012
-    desc: Transform your digital presence with Silvestar’s expert development services
+    desc: Transform your digital presence with Silvestar’s expert development services.
-    desc2: Or just let me build the best possible website for you and your business
+    desc2: Or just let me build the best possible website for you and your business.
     cta:
       href: /contact/
       title: Get in touch